RashiSinghvi/Python_Week-Hackthon/README.md

 This project can be use in schools, hospitals, companies etc , it is helpful when more number of peoples are working together so it's very tedious task for anyone to mark the attendance manually for such a big crowd or staffs.
 People have to stand in front of camera, so model can capture image of person.<br>

-attendance.csv contains  name of staff along with their arrival time as their attendance record <br>
+attendance.csv: contains  name of staff along with their arrival time as their attendance record <br>
-image folder contains all the images which treated a train images and these images is used for matching with current images <br>
+image folder:  contains all the images which treated a train images and these images is used for matching with current images <br>
 attendance.py : it contain the python code for this project. <br>

 ### Note